 - What size meteorites can be dangerous to Earth?

-- 20 times more powerful than the Chelyabinsk meteorite: Russian scientists estimated the explosion force of the 90-meter asteroid YR4 in the Earth's atmosphere
+- 20 times more powerful than the Chelyabinsk meteor: Russian scientists estimated the explosion force of the 90-meter asteroid YR4 in the Earth's atmosphere

-- Kessler Syndrome: Earth's orbit is under threat from space debris
+- Kessler syndrome: Earth's orbit is under threat due to space debris